 - Causation of an accident: If there is an accident involved in your case, and you are charged with causing an injury, it is not enough that the prosecution shows you were intoxicated.
 They must prove that you were the cause of the accident.

-- Moving to strike a prior: If you have a prior conviction, and even if there is nothing that can be done in your current case, there is the possibility of striking the prior and having this case be charged as a first.
+- Moving to strike a prior: If you have a prior conviction, and even if there is nothing that can be done in your current case, there is the possibility of striking the prior and having this case charged as your first.

 The penalties for DUI in Pennsylvania vary greatly depending on the level of blood alcohol.
-The punishment can range from no loss of license and no jail time to lengthy sentences behind bars, loss of driving privileges and hefty fines.
-Obviously, you want an accomplished DUI attorney representing you with so much at stake.
+The punishment can range from no loss of license and no jail time to lengthy sentences behind bars, loss of driving privileges, and hefty fines.
+With so much at stake, you need an accomplished York County DUI lawyer to represent you.

 Defending DUI Charges in York County, PA